fefe33/fefe33/README.md

 💞️   i like to build web apps (and break them), play with code, and learn about how technology works. sometimes i play with software defined radio (Rx only), but my math knowledge is very limited.

-I find computer science fascinating, and i think it is a beautiful feat of engineering the way so many different componenets and little circuits can work together to perform such complex tasks. i also find that there are few things as satisfying as when your script finally works. i hope one day to get a real job in tech.
+I find computer science fascinating, and i think it is a beautiful feat of engineering the way so many different componenets and little circuits can work together to perform such complex tasks. i also find that there are few things as satisfying as when your script finally works.

 📫 How to reach me --> will specify at a later date.